Joshua Dreller, Sr. Director, Content Marketing @ Skai

 Our estimate is that in aggregate we are underreporting iOS web conversions by approximately 15%; however there is a broad range for individual advertisers.
 We believe that real world conversions, like sales and app installs, are higher than what is being reported for many advertisers.
 We are committed to helping you better measure these outcomes and improve your performance.

-As these reporting issues get figured out, look at your final conversion activity to understand if your marketing is working.
+As these reporting issues are resolved, look at your final conversion activity to understand if your marketing is working.

 As part of Skai’s intelligent marketing platform, our App Marketing solution helps your app stand out among millions in the top stores with Apple Search Ads, Google Universal App Campaigns, and more.
 Skai leverages an advanced algorithm based on AI and machine learning to ensure your ads reach your target users.
 Increase installs and user acquisition with streamlined automation, optimization, and reporting.